 If you suffered a concussion at work, you need to report that to your supervisor and file a workers’ compensation claim.
 If you have problems establishing that your concussion was the result of an accident at work or your claim is denied, you need to consult an experienced personal injury attorney.

-If you’ve been injured in an accident in Manhattan, NY, and need legal help, contact our New York City personal injury lawyers at Rosenbaum Personal Injury Lawyers to schedule a free consultation.
+If you’ve been injured in an accident in Manhattan, NY, and need legal help, contact our workplace accident lawyers at Rosenbaum Personal Injury Lawyers to schedule a free consultation.
+We also serve in Brooklyn and the Bronx.

-Rosenbaum Personal Injury Lawyers
+Rosenbaum Personal Injury Lawyers – New York City Office

-100 Wall St 24th Floor
+100 Wall St, 24th Floor

 New York, NY 10005